 There’s nothing better than eating the fruits of your own labor — or in this case — vegetables.
 You can grow all of these vegetables in your own garden.
 Or purchase them at your local farmers’ markets and help keep those mom-and-pop farms in business.

 Boil some linguine pasta while you are lightly sauteing vegetables in season.
-Throw in some garlic, grated fresh Parmesan, some chicken stock and a splash of heavy cream, and you have a fairly light dish that tastes rich.
+Throw in some garlic, grated fresh Parmesan, some chicken or vegetable stock and a splash of heavy cream, and you have a fairly light dish that tastes rich.

 Add the pasta to the pan, along with some fresh herbs, and toss lightly.